EshaanAgg/redis-tester/STAGES.md

 If the coordinates are valid, your Redis implementation should continue to return `:1\r\n` just like in the previous stage.

-# Stage 3: Support multiple entries in GEOADD
+# Stage 3: Multiple members in GEOADD

 - **Slug**: `si2`
 - **Difficulty**: `easy`